jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 purposes, to more advanced, multi\-layered, and often obfuscated code.
 The most commonly used scripting languages are PowerShell, VBScript, and JavaScript.
-While PowerShell attacks may get more scrutiny from threatteams, Windows JavaScript attacks are used by threat actors for many of the same purposes yet present unique challenges in terms of detection and prevention.
+While PowerShell attacks may get more scrutiny from threat

+teams, Windows JavaScript attacks are used by threat actors for many of the same purposes yet present unique challenges in terms of detection and prevention.
-Outside of a browser which executes JavaScript in an encapsulated fashion, greatly limiting that codes interaction with the operating system Windows provides facilities for JavaScript execution with Windows Script Host (WSH).
+Outside of a browser — which executes JavaScript in an encapsulated fashion, greatly limiting that code’s interaction with the operating system — Windows provides facilities for JavaScript execution with Windows Script Host (WSH).
 It executes JavaScript (and other Windows\-supported scripting languages) under the wscript.exe and cscript.